DAOMON-c/3612-Assignment3-Node-API/README.md

     - Any other request format is a ***FALL THROUGH***

 - #### constructorResults route
-  -**Valid Parameter:** [/api/constructorResults/ferrari/2020](https://messy-trusted-boron.glitch.me/api/constructorResults/ferrari/2020) should return `44 records`, containing all of ferrari's 2020 races.
+  -**Valid Parameter:** [/api/constructorResults/ferrari/2020](https://messy-trusted-boron.glitch.me/api/constructorResults/ferrari/2020) should return all of ferrari's 2020 races, which is `34 records`.

   - **`Invalid Parameter:`** Invalid constructor refrence, with a valid season: [/api/constructorResults/ferrariiii/2020](https://messy-trusted-boron.glitch.me/api/constructorResults/ferrariiii/2020)